tfmart/Giffy/README.md

 ### Remote Files

 If you want to display a GIF from the web, use the `AsyncGiffy` component.
-You can also setup a placeholder view to be displayed while the view is beign loaded and a view to be displayed in place in case the GIF fails to load:
+You can also setup a placeholder view to be displayed while the view is being loaded and a view to be displayed in place in case the GIF fails to load:

 ```swift
 let url = URL(string: "https://media.giphy.com/media/RrVzUOXldFe8M/giphy.gif")!